linkarzu/linkarzu.github.io/_posts/neovim/07-21-neovim-nav-basics.md

 ---
-title: Learn the neovim basics
+title: 'Neovim navigation and editing basics in 3 minutes, all you need to know'
 description: >-
-  We go over the different modes, useful navigation, undo, redo, delete, cut, copy, paste, change, replace, join, search, other ways of quitting Vim, Vimtutor, and the tip to install the Vim VS code extension.
+  Learn the neovim basics that show you how to navigate and edit text, this is all you need to know to get started
 image:
   path: /daqwsgmx6/image/upload/q_75/v1683742199/blog/vim-tutorial_xdxvlf.avif
 date: '2024-07-21 18:50:00 +0000'